 Can I Recover Damages If I’m Being Blamed for Getting Hurt on Someone Else’s Property in Florida?

 Shared fault is, however, important in determining how much compensation you’ll be entitled to in the end.
 Your settlement will be reduced to account for your percentage of the blame.
 For example, if you have $40,000 in damages but are 30% at fault, you will only recover $28,000 (70%).
+And you’ll be barred from recovering compensation if you are mostly at fault.

 We’ll Fight to Recover Compensation for All of Your Injuries